bibrakc/CCA-Simulator/Applications/Page_Rank_Fixed_Iterations/README.md

 - `-D RECVBUFFSIZE=<int value>`: sets the size of the buffers at each channel of the compute cell.

 ## Executing
-Assuming the current directory is `/Applications/Page_Rank_Fixed_Iterations`, and `-iter 5` iterations to perform. `-verify` is optional but when enabled reads from an acompanying `.pagerank` file that contains precomputed pagerank values.
+Assuming the current directory is `/Applications/Page_Rank_Fixed_Iterations`, and `-iter 5` iterations to perform.
+- `-verify` is optional but when enabled reads from an acompanying `.pagerank` file that contains precomputed pagerank values.
 So, make sure to have that file.
+- Make sure to have the output `-od ./Output` directory created before runing the application.
+### Using Pure Mesh or Torus-Mesh Netowrk
+> `$ ./build/PageRank_Fixed_Iterations_CCASimulator -f ../../Input_Graphs/Erdos-Renyi_directed_ef_16_v_11.edgelist -g Erdos -od ./Output -s square -root 3 -m 90000 -hx 48 -hy 48 -hdepth 0 -hb 0 -route 0 -iter 5 -verify`
-### Using Low-Latency Network (Htree)
+### Using Low-Latency Network (Htree) - NOT TESTED!!
 > `$ ./build/PageRank_Fixed_Iterations_CCASimulator -f ../../Input_Graphs/Erdos-Renyi_directed_ef_16_v_11.edgelist -g Erdos -od ./Output -s square -root 3 -m 90000 -hx 3 -hy 3 -hdepth 4 -hb 128 -route 0 -iter 5 -verify`

-### Using Pure Mesh Netowrk
-> `$ ./build/PageRank_Fixed_Iterations_CCASimulator -f ../../Input_Graphs/Erdos-Renyi_directed_ef_16_v_11.edgelist -g Erdos -od ./Output -s square -root 3 -m 90000 -hx 48 -hy 48 -hdepth 0 -hb 0 -route 0 -iter 5 -verify`

-- Make sure to have the output `-od ./Output` directory created before runing the application.

-## Limitations
-For a directed graph there must not be any vertex with zero inbound degree.
-If such a case arises, the vertex will remain inactive and consequently not contribute to the score.
-Moreover, this inactive vertex might hinder the update of scores for other vertices, as they depend on the activation of this vertex.
+## A Note on Verification
+The `netwokx` code used to compute the page rank has a parameter called `tol` for tolerance.
+If it is low and in our test runs we use a higher number of iterations `-iter` then our solutions might be better and thus verification will throw errors for correctness.
+Make sure both are meaningful.